Dinizia excelsa

 Dinizia excelsa is a South American canopy-emergent tropical rainforest tree species in the family Fabaceae, native to primarily Brazil and Guyana.

+The tallest tree in the Amazon rainforest is a Dinizia excelsa.

+Names

-In Portuguese it is known as angelim-vermelho, angelim, angelim-pedra, and paricá, or sometimes angelim-falso, faveira, faveira-dura, faveira-ferro or faveiro-do-grande.
+In Portuguese it is known as angelim vermelho (lit. "red angelim"), angelim, angelim pedra (also the name for Hymenolobium excelsum), and paricá; sometimes also angelim falso, faveira, faveira dura, faveira ferro or faveiro do grande.
 In Trio it is called awaraimë.
 In Wapisiana it is called parakwa.